 When Matt received Leo’s Knit Sleep Report, he used a pretty strong word to describe it: magical.
 It both confirmed things that Matt and Eleese had worried might be impacting Leo’s sleep as well as shed light on new insights they couldn’t have gotten without Knit.
 Leo’s grandmother, who is an ENT (Ear, Nose, and Throat doctor), had suggested that Leo might have a breathing issue or allergies, evidenced by his occasional shortness of breath while playing.
 The analysis provided by Knit reported that Leo was also experiencing a mild number of breathing disturbances at night, not only during the day when Grandma had observed them, which could be due to allergies as well.
 While this finding confirmed one of their suspicions, Matt and Eleese also found out that Leo experiences a high number of arousals in the second half of the night, making his sleep less restful and explaining why he would often have wake-ups where he refused to go back to bed in the second half of his night.

 The Knit report went beyond observations.
-The panel of experts who review each child’s sleep data also provide actionable recommendations that parents can implement to see if they have a positive impact on their child’s sleep.
+The report also provides actionable recommendations that parents can implement to see if they have a positive impact on their child’s sleep.
 Matt took the report’s advice and installed a HEPA air purifier in Leo’s bedroom.
 He also initiated a much more consistent bedtime and bedtime routine (albeit because school was starting up again), which is the foundation of sleep health and must be established when assessing children’s sleep health.

 “Almost everything in the report felt actionable to us, without being overly prescriptive.” - Matt, Dad